santoshsmalagi/Developer-Essentials/Doxygen/Doxy-C-Template.md

 > **IMPORTANT** - *in your Doxyfile configuration ALWAYS set ``JAVADOC_BANNER = NO``, such that Doxygen will interpret these boxed comments as comments and ignore them.*

 ## 2. Documenting files
 All files must have file comments.
-File comments must necessarily include license and copyright stuff, author information etc. If you do not wish to process liecensing and copyright information through Doxygen, it can be ignored as mentioned above.
-Always include a heading comment at the beginning of each file, that explains the purpose of the file.

-If the file defines the ``main()``, then the top of the file must also briefly describe the program, its usage, any warnings/special instructions for someone building the program, describe in short the most important data structures or algorithms, references if any, and finally add any other miscelleanous remarks.
+File comments include details like licensing and copyright if any, author information, the purpose of the file, known bugs, change log etc. If the file defines the ``main()``, then it is also helpful to include details like - program usage, warnings/special instructions for someone building the program, a summary of the most important data structures or algorithms, references if any, and finally any other miscelleanous notes.

 ```C
 /*!****************************************************************************